-- C. Qualifying conditions for a PUD.
-Planned unit developments (PUDs) may be allowed upon determination that all of the following criteria are met.
-Where there are conflicts between the PUD regulations and the general zoning, subdivision or other village regulations or requirements, the PUD regulations shall apply to the project. - I. A PUD site shall be under the control of one owner or group of owners shall be capable of being planned and developed as one integral and documentation shall be provided to demonstrate that unit.
-Sufficient there is a single person or entity with responsibility for the completion of the project in conformity with this subchapter. - 2.
+- B. Criteria for Qualifications.
+Planned Unit Developments (PUDs) may be allowed based upon the determination made on all the criteria contained in §3.21.
+Where there are conflicts between the PUD regulations and the general zoning, subdivision, or other Village regulations or requirements, the PUD regulations shall apply to the project. - 1.
+A PUD site shall be under the control of one owner or group of owners and shall be capable of being planned and developed as one integral unit.
+Sufficient documentation shall be provided to demonstrate that there is a single person or entity with responsibility for the completion of the project in conformity with this subchapter. - 2.
 A PUD shall be subject to the project design standards and review process established in this section and any other applicable ordinances, and Village Council approval. - 3.
-A proposed PUD development shall not have an adverse impact upon the village master plan, and shall be consistent with the spirit and intent of the village master plan, as well as the spirit and intent of the zoning ordinance. - 4.
+A proposed PUD development shall not have an adverse impact upon the Village Master Plan and shall be consistent with the spirit and intent of the Village Master Plan, as well as the spirit and intent of the Zoning Ordinance. - 4.
 All PUDs shall have a residential element. - 5.
-All PUDs shall have a minimum site size of five acres. - A mixed-use PUD site shall abut Telegraph Road on at least one side.
-A 6. residential PUD site shall abut Telegraph Road, 13 Mile Road or 14 Mile Road on at least one side. - 7.
-A PUD site shall have significant natural or historic features which will be preserved through development under the PUD option or shall provide a complimentary mixture of uses, variety of housing types, housing targeted to an under-served market segment, or a design that preserves common open space not possible under the requirements of the underlying zoning district, as determined by the Village Council following review and recommendation by the Planning Commission. - 8.
-The PUD will result in a recognizable and substantial benefit to the ultimate users of the project and to the community, as demonstrated by the applicant, where such benefit would not otherwise be feasible or likely (See (F) of this Section). - 9.
-The development shall be designed as an integral unit, intended to be developed according to a clearly identified schedule, which may include separate phases.
-Each phase of the PUD shall meet the requirements of this subchapter and all other applicable village ordinances and regulations.
-Phasing of the project shall be agreed upon as part of the approved development agreement. - 10.
-The proposed type and density of use(s) shall not result in an unreasonable increase in traffic or in the use of public services, facilities and utilities in relation to the development permitted under conventional zoning regulations applicable to the site and shall not place an unreasonable burden upon the surrounding land or property owners and occupants.
-The applicant may propose to mitigate additional demands on public facilities and services or off-site impacts through site design features, infrastructure, and other improvements.
+All PUDs shall have a minimum site size of five acres. - 6.
+A mixed-use PUD site shall abut Telegraph Road on at least one side.
+A residential PUD site shall abut Telegraph Road, 13 Mile Road, or 14 Mile Road on at least one side. - 7.
+A PUD site shall have significant natural or historic features which will be preserved through development under the PUD option or shall provide a complementary mixture of uses, variety of housing types, housing targeted to an under-served market segment, or a design that preserves common open space not possible under the requirements of the underlying zoning district, as determined by the Village Council following review and recommendation by the Planning Commission. - 8.
+The PUD will result in a recognizable and substantial benefit to the ultimate users of the project and to the community, as demonstrated by the applicant, where such benefit would not otherwise be feasible or likely.
+This shall include one or more of the following community objectives: - a.
+To permanently preserve open space or natural features because of their exceptional characteristics or because they can provide a permanent transition or buffer between land uses. - b.
+To preserve historic structures that add to the character of the Village. - c.
+To permanently establish land use patterns which are compatible, or which will protect existing or planned uses. - d.
+To accept dedication or set aside open space areas in perpetuity. - e.
+To provide alternative uses for parcels which can provide transition buffers to residential areas. - f.
+To provide active open spaces, such as parks, plazas, and market or festival spaces for public use.